 Dinner will be served in the Ruh restaurant, a charming space embellished by the craftsmanship for which Kashmir has long been famed: intricate wood carving and sumptuous handmade carpets.
 There is an excellent library with books on local wildlife and history, and the whole place is warmed by a traditional Bukhari wood stove.

-Wake to a day of new possibilities with fragrant ‘bed tea’ embellished with fresh mountain flowers served in your room.
+Day 2.
 After enjoying an expertly supervised yoga session on the Qalb terrace or a guided thirty-minute hike in the early morning freshness, a nourishing breakfast awaits you in the Ruh dining hall.
-Then we shall take a leisurely guided walk through the meandering lanes and vibrant atmosphere of the old city of Shrinagar, with highlights of Sufi shrines and the ancient spice market.
+Then we shall take a leisurely guided walk through the meandering lanes and vibrant atmosphere of the old city of Srinagar with highlights of Sufi shrines and the ancient spice market.
 Lunch will be in a local restaurant, before a visit to the hilltop Shankaracharya temple, named after the great philosopher and commentator and spiritual teacher.
 During our journey we will take the time to stop off at a local workshop and see the production of the beautiful soft Kashmiri shawls that are coveted around the world.
-Back at Qayaam in time for a refreshing dip in the pool and high tea before an evening of live music and a delicious dinner.
+Back at Qayaam in time for a refreshing dip in the heated infinity pool and high tea before an evening of live music and a delicious dinner.

 Dinner tonight will be a Kashmiri Trami feast prepared by prepared by our local chef Ms. Tabasum, who comes from a Waza family, cooks specialising in celebratory cuisine.
 The menu includes Rogan Josh, Tabakmaaz, kebabs and local steamed pumpkin mixed with raw honey and yogurt – traditional dishes for wedding receptions and private parties.

-After ‘bed tea’, yoga and breakfast we shall bid farewell to our heavenly retreat and transfer back to the Srinagar Airport.
+Day 5.
+After yoga and breakfast we shall bid farewell to our heavenly retreat and transfer back to the Srinagar Airport.
 On the journey back home, we shall already be making plans to return!